QuantEcon/lecture-python.myst/lectures/newton_method.md

 - The computation of fixed point can be seen as computing $k^*$ such that $f(k^*) - k^* = 0$.

-- If you are unsure about your solution, you can start with the known solution to check your formula:
+- If you are unsure about your solution, you can start with the solved example:

 ```{math}
 A = \begin{pmatrix}